Grey-headed woodpecker: Taxonomy

-The eight subspecies with a black nape are treated as a separate species black-naped woodpecker (Picus guerini) by some authorities, including the IUCN; as a group, they occur in the southeast of the range, from central China south to the Malay Peninsula and southwest to the Himalaya.
+The nine subspecies with a black nape are treated as a separate species black-naped woodpecker (Picus guerini) by some authorities, including the IUCN; as a group, they occur in the southeast of the range, from central China south to the Malay Peninsula and southwest to the Himalaya.
 As well as having a black nape, they are also darker green to brownish-green on the wings than the two grey naped northern subspecies.

-The Sumatran woodpecker (P. dedemi) was formerly considered a subspecies of the grey-headed woodpecker, but was split as a distinct species by the IOC in 2021; it differs markedy in the dark red-brown, rather than green, body plumage.

 There is evidence for hybridisation between grey-headed and European green woodpeckers.
 However, these seem extremely rare.
 It appears that the female partner was invariably a grey-headed woodpecker.
 Nothing has been reported concerning the fertility of such hybrid offspring.
 Their plumage more closely resembles grey-headed woodpeckers, but with a red parting on the head, a reddish nape and a brighter iris, while some were conspicuous for their darker colour.

 Description

 The grey-headed woodpecker is 25–26 cm in length, has a wingspan of 38–40 cm and weighs around 125 g.
 The male of the nominate subspecies has a grey head with a red forecrown.
 There is a black line across the lores and a narrow black moustache stripe.
 The back, and wing are green.
 The breast and underbody are pale grey.
 The folded primaries are barred brown-black on grey-white.
 The female lacks the red forecrown but has fine black streaks on the crown.
 The widely distributed Picus canus jessoensis is very similar to the nominate subspecies but is slightly greyer and less green.
 The Chinese subspecies Picus canus guerini has a black nape patch and a greenish underbody.
 The subspecies Picus canus hessei is similar to P. c. guerini but is more golden green above and a deeper green below.
 Specimens of the more widespread of the two Eastern subspecies, P. c. jessoensis, are usually a little larger and heavier than individuals from the type locality.
 On average, it is somewhat smaller and lighter than the European green woodpecker.
 In the field, this distinction in size is difficult to make.
 Its size is approximately that of a Eurasian collared dove.
+The subspecies dedemi is very distinctive in appearance.
+The male has brownish red upperparts, a bright red rump and a black tail.

 Grey-headed woodpeckers have uniformly olive green upperparts, transitioning across the neck to a light grey, the head being that latter colour.
 The typical woodpecker markings are small and not particularly conspicuous.
 It has a grey head with black moustache, and the male has a red crown.
 It has a shorter neck, slimmer bill and slightly rounder head than the green woodpecker.